 Physical models require suitable data for calibration and validation, from so-called modelling-orientated experiments.
-In these, materials are exposed to external factors, as for qualification purposes, but the objective here is to better understand mechanisms, by separating variables and effects, rather than to measure engineering properties [145].
+In these, materials are exposed to external factors, as for qualification purposes, but the objective here is to better understand mechanisms, by separating variables and effects, rather than to measure engineering properties [150].
 In experiments of this type, key variables, such as temperature and irradiation dose or dose rate, are accurately controlled and varied over sufficiently wide ranges.
-For this, specific exposure facilities are needed, especially for irradiation, and the use of charged particles (ions, protons, electrons...) can be a valuable and affordable tool (some caveats are discussed in Section 3.4) [146,147,148].
-Next, microstructure and microchemistry characterization are essential parts of modellingorientated experiments.
+For this, specific exposure facilities are needed, especially for irradiation, and the use of charged particles (ions, protons, electrons...) can be a valuable and affordable tool (some caveats are discussed in Section 3.4) [151,152,153].
+Next, microstructure and microchemistry characterization are essential parts of modelling-orientated experiments.
 The combined use of various advanced characterization techniques is crucial, because each of them provides complementary pieces of information, which are all indispensable in order to actually take advantage of the added value of modelling-orientated experiments.
-Suitable mechanical characterization is equally important, including micromechanical experiments from specimens at single grain scale (nanoindentation, micro-pillars...), often the only possibility in the case of specimens irradiated with charged particles, due to the latter limited penetration [149].
-Moreover, mechanical tests addressing uni- vs. multi-axial load, cyclic load, relaxation, load sequence, non-proportional loading, etc., in correlation with the observed microstructure, are of interest, depending on material type and purposes and models to be developed.
+Suitable mechanical characterization is equally important, including micromechanical experiments from specimens at single grain scale (nanoindentation, micro-pillars...), often the only possibility in the case of specimens irradiated with charged particles, due to the limited penetration of the latter [154].
+Moreover, mechanical tests addressing uni- vs. multi-axial load, cyclic load, relaxation, load sequence, nonproportional loading, etc., in correlation with the observed microstructure, are of interest, depending on material type and purposes and models to be developed.
 These experiments are invariably delicate to perform and may be longer than, and almost as costly as, those performed for qualification.
 They provide, however, a higher level of fundamental physical understanding, as opposed to the collection of engineering data for the production of correlations that is typical of traditional qualification procedures.
 They thus clearly contribute crucially to the paradigm shift towards "design and control".
+An advantage, with respect to qualification experiments, is that in this case it may not be strictly necessary to irradiate under conditions that are fully representative of operation, so long as models can reproduce them.
+This opens the way to performing so-called "piggy-back" irradiation experiments, i.e., experiments in which space left free by other experiments is used to irradiate materials for modelling purposes, instead of filling the volume with dummy materials.